Sukhoi Su-25: Su-28

-The Sukhoi Su-28 (also designated Su-25UT – Uchebno-Trenirovochnyy) is an advanced basic jet trainer, built on the basis of the Su-25UB as a private initiative by the Sukhoi Design Bureau.
+The Sukhoi Su-28 (also designated Su-25UT – Uchebno-Trenirovochnyy) is a jet trainer, built on the basis of the Su-25UB as a private initiative by the Sukhoi Design Bureau.
 The Su-28 is a light aircraft designed to replace the Czechoslovak Aero L-39 Albatros.
 Unlike the basic Su-25UB, it lacks a weapons-control system, built-in cannon, weapons hardpoints, and engine armour.